Dots (video game)

 Dots is a free mobile game produced by Betaworks and developed at American studio Playdots, Inc. It was released on April 30, 2013 for iOS and on August 15, 2013 for Android.
+It is no longer available as the game shut down on the March 25, 2023.
 It has both a single player and online multiplayer modes.
 A single-player sequel, Two Dots, was released on May 29, 2014.

 Dots was initially produced as a test project examining user interaction with the iOS interface.
 Within a week after release, it was downloaded more than 1 million times and was the top free app in eight countries.
 Within two weeks, it had been downloaded 2 million times and users had played approximately 100 million games.